aonoa68/cultural-dynamics-gan/paper.md

 # Ongoing research

-The framework is currently being applied to investigate emotional dynamics in cultural transmission contexts, with preliminary results to be presented at the Workshop on Cultural Transmission Processes (WCTP 2025).
+The framework has been applied to investigate emotional dynamics in cultural transmission contexts.
+Results obtained using this software were presented at the Workshop on Cultural Transmission Processes (WCTP 2025).

 # Acknowledgements

 The author thanks colleagues in cultural evolution and computational social science for discussions that motivated the explicit treatment of temporal trade-offs in learning dynamics.

+This work was supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI Grant-in-Aid for Early-Career Scientists, “Elucidating the emotional relationship between speech and place using an evolutionary approach” (Grant Number JP24K16071; FY2024–FY2026).

 # References